-2. A Reminder List of all eligible screenplays in each category shall be made available along with nominations ballots to all members of the Writers Branch, who shall vote in the order of their preference for not more than five screenplays in each category.

-- 3. The five screenplays in each category receiving the highest number of votes shall become the nominations for final voting for the Writing awards. - 4.
-The Writers Branch Executive Committee shall resolve all questions of eligibility and rules. - 5.
+- 2. To be eligible in either writing category, an explicit screenwriting credit must be present in the film's legal billing. - 3.
+A Reminder List of all eligible screenplays in each category shall be made available along with nominations ballots to all members of the Writers Branch, who shall vote in the order of their preference for not more than five screenplays in each category. - 4.
+The five screenplays in each category receiving the highest number of votes shall become the nominations for final voting for the Writing awards. - 5.
+The Writers Branch Executive Committee shall resolve all questions of eligibility and rules. - 6.
 Final voting for the Writing awards shall be restricted to active and life Academy members.

+RULE TWENTY-FOUR

-RULE TWENTY-FOUR RULES FOR THE GOVERNORS AWARDS
+RULES FOR THE

+GOVERNORS AWARDS